ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec02.md

-Project: AI Cooking App
+# Lect02 Scrum Project: Pantry Pal

-Mentor: Self Mentored
+**Mentor:** Self Mentored

-Meeting Time: lect 02
+**Meeting Time:** Lect02

-Type of Meeting: Daily Scrum
+**Type of Meeting:** Daily Scrum

-Team: Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]
+**Team:** Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]

+---

-Scribed Discussion:
+## Scribed Discussion

-We spent time with our larger group deciding how to split the team, which delayed our scrum meeting so Prof Kate has given us until Friday to complete today's work.
+- We spent time with our larger group deciding how to split the team, which delayed our scrum meeting so Prof Kate has given us until Friday to complete today's work.

-Andy is unable to come to class so he joined via Discord.
+- Andy is unable to come to class so he joined via Discord.

-Daniel and Yuxi are having merge conflicts with their .md files that they are currently working on.
+- Daniel and Yuxi are having merge conflicts with their .md files that they are currently working on.

-Everyone is still working on lab1 and getting ready for the Friday submission.
+- Everyone is still working on lab1 and getting ready for the Friday submission.